Charlescsyyy/GenDop/README.md

 ```bash
 <path-to-blender>/blender --background --python Blender_visualization/blender_visualize.py
 ```
 Modify the `traj_p` variable in [Blender_visualization/blender_visualize.py](./Blender_visualization/blender_visualize.py) to specify the JSON file you want to visualize.
-This JSON file should follow the same format as the `*_transforms_cleaning.json` files in our dataset, which are the normalized trajectory files.
+This JSON file should follow the same format as the `*_transforms_cleaning.json` files in our dataset, which are the standardized trajectory files.

 ## 📚 Dataset
 **Note:**  We provide [DataDoP](https://huggingface.co/datasets/Dubhe-zmc/DataDoP), a large-scale multi-modal dataset containing 29K realworld shots with free-moving camera trajectories, depth maps, and detailed captions in specific movements, interaction with the scene, and directorial intent.